darksider-05/chat_room/README.md

 - **Fast and stable connections**
 - **Firewall-friendly networking** for smoother device discovery
 - **No location permission required on Android** for network discovery
     Most LAN-based apps request location access due to how Android handles Wi-Fi scanning.
-This app avoids that by using a more efficient and reliable method—no data is collected or sent externally.
+This app avoids that by using a less efficient and reliable method—no data is collected or sent externally.

 ### 🧪 Project Scope